 "That's what you think!
 It's my turn now!"
 Joey drew a card and was ecstatic with his draw.
 It was Polymerization.
 His comeback streak seemed to be continuing.
 'Just the card I needed to complete my strategy.'
 "First I summon Baby Dragon in attack mode!"(1200 attack points)

-The sea duelist couldn't believe his eyes.
+The sea duelist widened his eyes in disbelief.
 All that trash talk and the best move he could come up with was Baby Dragon?
 He was beginning to wonder if he had overestimated his opponent.
 "A baby?
 I suggest getting a life jacket for him or else he will be swallowed up by my mighty sea creatures!"

 "He may be small now, but who said he would be in this alone?"